Fritzss/home_nextcloud/README.md

 testTG - testing your TG bot

-monit.py - monitor hdd and send alarm in TG
+monit.py - monitor hdd and send alarm in TG (RAID mdadm, required smartmontools)

 expt.py - send alarm if TG bot was not ready, when will it be available.